UCL/metan/README.md

 As of November 2020 (Stata version 16.1), Stata 16's `meta` suite is currently unable, amongst other things, to:
 * Display the results of analysis under multiple models in the same output, as can be done using `metan`'s `second()` or `model()` options
 * Make use of user-specified weights in analysis or in a forest plot
-* Show predictive intervals for study subgroups
+* Use line and marker options to highlight, or differentiate between, particular study estimates
-* Make use of marker label options to display text at the co-ordinates of study effect estimates
+* Make use of marker label options to display text at the co-ordinates of study effect estimates.

 Finally, note that there is an important difference in the way that `metan` and Stata 16's `meta` suite report heterogenity statistics with random-effects models.  `metan` views I-squared (and its transformations H and H-squared) as being descriptive of the observed data, and I-squared is therefore derived from Q regardless of the specified model unless specified otherwise with relevant options (see documentation within Stata).
 By constrast, Stata 16's `meta` suite reports I-squared based on Q if a common-effect model is specified, or based on tau-squared if a random-effects model is specified.